Tera-Shiraneko/consumable-notifier/Readme.md

-### Tera toolbox module which notifies you if your consumables are about to expire.
+### Tera toolbox module which is notifying you if your consumables are about to expire.

 ---